DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: Design of Brown Interaction Capture System (BRICS)

 Each panel has 70 LED's placed in between the inner panel and outer panel.
 These LED's are powered individually and sequentially connected for data.
 The LED's are all controlled with six Raspberry Pi 3 Model B+ computers, one for each side.
 To control the LED's we used the standard NeoPixel python library.
 Furthermore, each side allows for individual brightness control.

 \parahead{Cameras} We used off-the-shelf USB 2.0 cameras that can capture 1280$\times$720 @ 120~FPS.
 Specifically, we used the ELP-SUSB1080P01-LC1100 from ELP Cameras.

-\parahead{Single Board Computers (SBCs)} We need the single board computers to have enough processing power and USB ports to support upto 3 cameras and 1 microphone each.
-For this reason and easy market availability, we chose the Odroid N2+ 4~GB which was sufficient for our purpose.
+\parahead{Single Board Computers (SBCs)} We need the single board computers to have enough processing power and USB ports to support up to 3 cameras and 1 microphone each.
+For this reason and easy market availability, we chose the Odroid N2+ 4~GB, which was sufficient for our purpose.